omarothmann/Mosaic-Montage-Workflow-With-HTCondor/README.md

 ## :bulb: Running the program

-To run the Linear Dag Workflow, type the following command:
+To run the Linear DAG Workflow, type the following command:
 ```
 $ condor_submit_dag run.dag
 ```
-To run the Parallelized Dag Workflow, type the following command:
+To run the Parallelized DAG Workflow, type the following command:
 ```
 $ condor_submit_dag runparallel.dag
 ```